alexandremr01/election-algorithms/README.md

 3. Start processes again with `bash run_process.sh bully 4`.
 4. Kill remaining processes with `bash kill_process.sh all`.

 ## Development

-For development, you can open one of the process in interactive mode through `docker compose run -it p1 bash` and then `go run main.go --algorithm raft`.
+For development, you can open one of the processes in interactive mode through `docker compose run -it p1 bash` and then `go run main.go --algorithm raft`.
 After any changes, we do

 ```
 go fmt ./...